phenonymous/shell-progressbar/README.md

 ### Installation:

-Put this anywhere in your script by using cURL
+Put this anywhere in your script by using curl

 ```sh
 . <(curl -sLo- "https://git.io/progressbarposix")